MahendraDani/SurakshaSaathi-web/README.md

 yarn
 ```

+6. Create a .env file and initialize environment variables as given in .env.example file

-6. Then start the server by running the following in two different terminals simultaneously.
+7. Then start the server by running the following in two different terminals simultaneously.

 ```
 yarn watch